 This meditation type involves silently repeating a phrase or word that is calming.
 This meditation is used to avoid any distracting thoughts.

 Transcendental meditation involves a natural and simple technique where you silently repeat a mantra that is personally assigned to you.

-This can be a phrase, sound or word.
-This meditation form allows the body to reach a state of profound relaxation and rest as well as allowing the mind to achieve inner peace that does not require effort or concentration.
+This can be a phrase, sound, or word.
+This meditation form allows the body to reach a state of profound relaxation and rest as well as allowing the mind to achieve the inner peace that does not require effort or concentration.